react-native-community/cli/docs/autolinking.md

 A library can add a `react-native.config.js` configuration file, which will customize the defaults.

-## How do I disable autolinking for unsupported package?
+## How can I disable autolinking for unsupported library?

 During the transition period some packages may not support autolinking on certain platforms.
 To disable autolinking for a package, update your `react-native.config.js`'s `dependencies` entry to look like this: